irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 # Specials:
 ### Bows/crossbows:
 * Fixed stats for some bows that displayed incorrect information.
-* Added body armor peircing to all arrows.
+* Added body armor peircing to all bows and crossbows by default.
-* Updates a few stats, so bows and crossbows would feel slightly more different from each other.
+* Updates damage/accuracy/stability stats, so bows and crossbows would feel slightly more different one from another.
+* Both bows and crossbows can now gain benefit from "Body Expertise" skill, alowing you to rely only on bodyshots if you have it.

 ### OVE9000 Saw:
 * Allows for reloads at any time.
-* Can now penetrate body armor regardless of skills/attachments.
+* Can now always penetrate enemy body armor regardless of skills/attachments.
-* All enemies receive 10x damage in-game compared to saw's stat when viewed in the inventory.
-This was done in such a way due to damage calculations around saw's atachments and unlockable surfaces like metal doors.
 * No longer deals extra damage with headshots to all enemies, except for Bulldozers
 * Can now also pick up ammo with Saw Massacre (ACED) skill.